A grassroots NLP community for Africa, by Africans

 Even in the forums which aim to widen NLP participation, Africa is barely represented - despite the fact that Africa has over 2000 languages.
 The 4th Industrial revolution in Africa cannot take place in English.
 It is imperitive that NLP models be developed for the African continent

 As per Martinus (2019), some problems facing NLP in African languages are as follows:

 Focus: According to Alexander (2009), African society does not see hope for indigenous languages to be accepted as a more primary mode for communication.
 As a result, there are few efforts to fund and focus on support of these languages, despite their potential impact

-Low Resourced: The lack of resources for African languages hinders the ability for researchers to do machine translation
+Low Resourced: The lack of resources for African languages hinders the ability for researchers to do NLP

 Low Discoverability: The resources for African languages that do exist are hard to find.
 Often oneneeds to be associated with a specific academic nstitution in a specific country to gain access to the language data available for that country.
 This reduces the ability of countries and institutions to combine their knowledge and datasets to achieve better performance and innovations.
 Often the existing research itself is hard to discover since they are often published in smaller African conferences or journals, which are not electronically available nor indexed by research tools such as Google Scholar.

 Lack of publicly-available benchmarks: Due to the low discoverability and the lack of research in the field, there are no publicly available benchmarks or leaderboards to new compare NLP techniques to

 Reproducibility: The data and code of existing research are rarely shared, which means researchers cannot reproduce the results properly.